cflucas97/comp285-fall22/_announcements/announcement-week-00.md

 #### Miscellaneous

-- CodePath
+- [Sign up](https://www.go.codepath.org/meta-NCAT) for CodePath by this Sunday, August 21, 2022 @ 11:59 PM!
+  - _Great interview prep workshop series!_
-- Mock interviews
+- Mock interviews with Meta engineers Oct.
+10th-13th, sign-ups in mid-Sept.
-- Meta recruiting
+  - _For practice and feedback only; nothing on the line, performance is not documented anywhere!_

 {: .fs-5 }